The Return to Documentation Discipline

 March 12, 2026 · 11 min read

-Plait & Pattern helps industrial distributors and manufacturers recover lost revenue by fixing the data architecture and operational workflows that make products unfindable.
+Plait & Pattern helps industrial distributors and manufacturers recover lost revenue by finding where product discovery is broken, then designing and building the fix with your team.

 30 minutes.
 No pitch.
 Just clarity on whether we can help.